 VBSPCA COVID-19 Update

-Modified Clinic Client Income Restrictions: The VBSPCA Low Cost Clinic has modified their income restrictions to ensure that veterinary care is accessible to anyone who has lost their job or is struggling financially due to the COVID-19 pandemic.
-If you have been financially impacted and need medical care for your pet, please visit vbspca.com/clinic to set up an appointment.
+- Modified Clinic Client Income Restrictions: The VBSPCA Low Cost Clinic has modified their income restrictions to ensure that veterinary care is accessible to anyone who has lost their job or is struggling financially due to the COVID-19 pandemic.
+If you have been financially impacted and need medical care for your pet, please visit vbspca.com/clinic or call 427-0070, option 2 to set up an appointment.

 What measures are the shelter and clinic taking to help prevent the spread of the virus?
 Our organization uses medical grade sanitizers to prevent the spread of disease throughout our animal populations, and we will continue to use those throughout our facility.
 We are sanitizing all counters, door handles, restrooms, and public surfaces throughout the day.
 Any staff who is ill is encouraged to stay home until free and clear of all symptoms.
 We are also asking any staff who can work remotely to do so.